 When the big day arrived, more than 40 journalists from publications like Forbes, Entrepreneur, Fortune, Men’s Health, Business Insider and SELF arrived as well.
 Naturally, they hadn’t found their way to the party by accident; they’d all been invited.
 But similar to the previous point, how they’d been invited holds the key.

-“I wanted them to meet me and my friends and get to know the positive impact we’re trying to make,” Sol explained.
+“I wanted them to meet me and my friends and get to know the positive impact we’re trying to make,” Orwell explained.
 “Sure, I was organized about it.
 I had a spreadsheet with their names, emails, social handles and publications.
 But what I didn’t do was say, ‘Hey, you should come and cover this.’”

 It’s a difficult line to walk: balancing giving with getting.
 Is it manipulative to hide our “true” intentions in networking and build a relationship on what some might call pretense?
 That all depends on what your true intentions are.

-At the heart of the Cookie Off wasn’t Sol, nor any of the big names, nor even the cookies.
+At the heart of the Cookie Off wasn’t Orwell, nor any of the big names, nor even the cookies.
 Rather, it was a cause.
 She’s the First is a New York based nonprofit committed to sponsoring “girls who will be the first in their families to graduate high school,” primarily in low-income nations beyond the West.

-As an immigrant himself, partnering with She’s the First was, in Sol’s words, “a no-brainer.”
+As an immigrant himself, partnering with She’s the First was, in Orwell’s words, “a no-brainer.”
 And handing over a $30,000 check stood out even more than Milk and Cookies Bakery’s dark chocolate toffee potato chip crunch (which won the event’s most interesting cookie award).

 After the event, Dorie Clark, author of Entrepreneurial You and longtime contributor to Harvard Business Review, told me: “I recommend people wait at least a year before asking for favors.
 It’s that important to establish yourself as a giver, rather than a networking leech.”